What You Should Do If a Claims Adjuster Calls After Your Accident

-What Does an Adjuster Do for an Insurance Company?
+What Does an Insurance Adjuster Do?

 What Should You Do If An Adjuster Calls?